KenKundert/nestedtext/README.rst

 This package contains a Python reference implementation of *NestedText* and a test suite.
 Implementation in many languages is required for *NestedText* to catch on widely.
-If you like the format, please consider contributing additional implementations.
+Also required is support in popular editors.
+If you like the format, please consider contributing in these areas.

 Also, please consider using *NestedText* for any applications you create.